 ‘Making Sushi is an art, and experience is everything.’
 Nobu Matsuhisa.

-One effective way I’ve discovered of hiding vegetables in her food is by making Sushi.
-Alice adores Sushi and will devour a whole portion for lunch or dinner.
+Whenever i’m asked to feed young children they are always so fussy about vegetables.
+One effective way I’ve discovered of hiding vegetables in children’s food is by making Sushi.
+Little kids adores Sushi and the sensory experience that comes with eating Asian food devouring a whole portion for lunch or dinner.
 In order to hone my Sushi making skills I booked myself onto a beginners course at The London Cookery school.

 The course was run by the wonderful William Wong, one of the main instructors at the school.
 Will is a total food fanatic having grown up in a Chinese restaurant, with an early fascination and appreciation for Dim Sum, Sushi, Vietnamese, Korean and Thai cuisine.